brycedrennan/imaginAIry/README.md

 - fix: version metadata was broken

 **6.1.0**
-- feature: use different default steps and image sizes depending on sampler and model selceted
+- feature: use different default steps and image sizes depending on sampler and model selected
 - fix: #110 use proper version in image metadata
 - refactor: samplers all have their own class that inherits from ImageSampler
 - feature: 🎉🎉🎉 Stable Diffusion 2.0